ykashou/ts-auth-hub/SEEDING.md

 ## Automatic Per-User Seeding

-**Services are automatically created for each user on first registration/login!**
+**Services are automatically created for each user on registration or login!**

-When a new user registers or logs in for the first time:
+When a user registers or logs in:
-1. The auth system detects this is a new user
+1. The auth system checks if the user has any services
-2. Automatically runs the seed script for this specific user
+2. If the user has 0 services, automatically runs the seed script
 3. Creates 7 default services (Git Garden, Iron Path, etc.) belonging to that user
 4. Each service gets a unique secret (sk_* format)
 5. Secrets are logged to the console for that user's seeding
 6. User can immediately see and manage their services

 **No manual commands needed!** Each user gets their own isolated services automatically.
+This works for both new users and existing users who were created before auto-seeding was implemented.

 ### User Isolation